“The Nest Thermostat E does do a lot of things right and is a definite improvement over a manual thermostat”

 I found installation to be straight forward.
 The hardest part was removing our existing Honeywell battery powered thermostat.

-Once I had switched off the electricity (best to be safe!) and removed the front of the exiting thermostat I could see that my setup was a very simple two wires.
+Once I had switched off the electricity at the main fuse box (best to be safe!), and removed the front of the exiting thermostat I could see that my setup was a very simple two wires.
 At this stage, the Nest App told me exactly how the wires related to the Heat Link E and I was able to remove my old thermostat and screw on the new Heat Link E. Next up, the app told me to attach the wires, insert batteries and connect to the Wi-Fi.
 The app then linked both the Heat Link E and control unit to our Wi-Fi and to my Google account, bingo, I was in business!

 Using the Nest E Thermostat.